-Coaches and officials can have an adversarial relationship because of the primary difference between an officials and a coaches mentality: Coaches care who wins and officials don’t.
+Coaches and officials can have an adversarial relationship because of the primary difference between official’s and a coach’s mentality: Coaches care who wins and officials don’t.
 Because coaches are “pulling for” their team, devising offensive and defensive strategies, plus keeping a keen eye on their individual players, they see the game through vision with a built-in bias.
 They want things to go their way and they want events to roll in their favor.

 A coach spends his entire life thinking he’s fighting off alligators.
 A referee is just another alligator.”